bazaknir/Angular7_Custom_Elements_Slots/README.md

 ## Description

-This is project demonstrate the power of Slots.
+This project demonstrate the power of Slots.

 Slot is just a placeholder inside a Web Component that you can fill with your own markup, which lets you create separate DOM trees and present them together.

-We have an Angular board.component with 'app-board' selector.
-But we dont use it in our app.component.html file.
+We have an Angular board.component with 'app-board' selector but we dont use it in our app.component.html file.

 So how things working here!?

-We use here something called Custom Elements which is part of Web Components...
+We use here something called Custom Elements which is part of Web Components.

 So we dont use our Angular component, we custom it as an element in dashboard.module.